emissary-ingress/emissary/reference/idp-support/keycloak.md

 8. Click Save.

 9. Configure client scopes as desired in "Client Scopes" (e.g. `offline_access`).
-It's possible to setup Keycloak to not use scopes by removing all of them from "Assigned Default Client Scopes".
+It's possible to set up Keycloak to not use scopes by removing all of them from "Assigned Default Client Scopes".

    **Note:** All "Assigned Default Client Scopes" must be included in the `FilterPolicy` scopes argument.